 The subject matter is pretty heavy, sure, but The Death of Ivan Ilyich is one of the most accessible places to start with Leo Tolstoy – and a fairly easy classic to read.
 There’s also plenty to discuss as a book club read.

 9. The Vanishing Half by Brit Bennett (2020)

 - What is it about?
 Twin sisters, inseparable as children, who ultimately choose to live in two very different worlds, one black and one white.

-- Books like The Vanishing Half: The Bluest Eye by Toni Morrison
+- Books like The Vanishing Half: The Bluest Eye by Toni Morrison, Homegoing by Yaa Gyasi

-For NPR, Maureen Corrigan writes: “As another melodramatic novelist, Charles Dickens, recognized: If you tell people a wild and compelling enough story, they may just listen to things they’d rather not hear.”
+Maureen Corrigan shared about this bestseller: “As another melodramatic novelist, Charles Dickens, recognized: If you tell people a wild and compelling enough story, they may just listen to things they’d rather not hear.”

 Enjoy more from me